Manchester Anti-Violence Bee Monument

-Manchester are the first location in the UK to develop and commit to an ongoing amnesty project like this, with all collected weapons to be used to create an anti-violence monument for the city.
+Manchester are the first location in the UK to develop and commit to an ongoing amnesty project like this, which the GMP call their "Forever Amnesty" project, with all collected weapons to be used to create an anti-violence monument for the city.
 The variety and sheer volume of weapons delivered to the Ironworks was a stark reminder that our need to suppress violence is a continual effort that requires a continual focus.
 The piece that we create for Manchester will be their first and only anti-violence monument created from recovered weapons, so it will be entirely unique on many fronts.

 Taking inspiration from Manchester’s bee symbolism, the monument will take on the form of a giant bee, watching over the city and providing a reminder of their stance against violent and aggressive behaviour.
 It will also be used by the GMP and the wider region as an important educational tool.
 A suitable location for the monument is still yet to be decided upon but, of course, it will be placed in a very prominent position where the maximum number of residents and visitors will be able to view and learn of its meaning.

 Concept art for Manchester’s Anti-Violence Monument, crafted from guns & knives collected by the GMP